 The first fog of the season contributes to making this area of London so sinister.
 The street is dingy, the shop's wares suggest poverty, as do the ragged children; the women out for their "morning glass" sound unwholesome, and the area itself is a "city in a nightmare".
 The woman who opens the door has an evil face and her look is one of odious joy.
-Basic responses here will make some comment on the extract.
-Better ones are likely to paraphrase parts of the extract making straightforward comments on what is described.
-The best ones will show a reasonably developed response to the extract, with textual support, and make some comment on Stevenson's language.
+Basic responses here will make some relevant comment on the extract with a little textual support.
+They will move up through the bands as they focus ever more closely on the language of the extract, considering, for example, the description of the fog as a pall lowered over heaven, and the blackguardly surroundings.
+Hyde lives in an area that matches his character.
+Best responses here will discuss the extract and Stevenson's language with skill and insight.

-QUESTION 6b (16 marks) R L STEVENSON: The Strange Case of Dr Jekyll and Mr Hyde Explore any ONE or TWO moments in the novel when you find Mr Hyde's behaviour particularly horrifying.
+QUESTION 6b (24 marks) R L STEVENSON: The Strange Case of Dr Jekyll and Mr Hyde Explore any ONE or TWO moments in the novel when Stevenson makes Mr Hyde's behaviour particularly horrifying.
+Remember to support your ideas with details from the novel.

 The most likely moments are those when Hyde tramples on the child and his murder of Sir Danvers Carew, though the "apelike tricks" that he plays on Jekyll might be cited.
 Whatever moments candidates choose should, as far as possible, be accepted.
-There should be evidence in answers of personal engagement, and, in the best, some comment on the language Stevenson uses.
-Basic responses will make brief comments on one or two incidents.
+There should be evidence in answers of personal engagement, and some comment on the language Stevenson uses.
+Basic responses will make some relevant comments on one or two incidents, with some textual reference.
 They will move through the bands as personal engagement and textual support become more developed.
-The best will offer comment on some aspect of the language.
+The best will explore, with skill and insight exactly how Stevenson's writing makes the chosen moment/s so horrifying.